-This would include an audit of the existing regulations, reviewing case study examples from other communities, and working with the Energy & Sustainability Committee to determine best practices for the Town to pursue sustainable building and support zoning changes to incentivize high performance green building initiatives.
+This would include an audit of the existing regulations, reviewing case study examples from other communities, and working with the Energy & Sustainability Committee to determine best practices for communities to pursue sustainable building.
+Support zoning changes to incentivize high performance green building initiatives.
+This would include an audit of the existing regulations, reviewing case study examples from other communities, and working with the Energy & Sustainability Committee to determine best practices for communities to pursue sustainable building.
 There are various approaches municipalities can take to pursue green building and other sustainability policies.
 These include incentives, performance requirements, and overlay districts and other zoning requirements.

-Incentive Types:
+Incentive types:

-Density bonus: provide an increase in allowed dwelling units per acre, Floor Area Ratio, or height for desired buildings

-- Fee reductions or construction waivers - Subsidies for construction of desired buildings - Design flexibility: e.g., easing requirements for setbacks - Performance Requirements requiring buildings meeting certain criteria (e.g., over a certain size or in a special overlay district) to conform with approved green building rating programs, which could include: - The LEED Green Building rating program - The Passive House Green Building
+- Density bonus: provide an increase in allowed dwelling units per acre, Floor Area Ratio, or height for desired buildings - Fee reductions or construction waivers - Property tax abatement for construction of desired buildings - Subsidies for construction of desired buildings - Design flexibility: e.g., easing requirements for setbacks - Performance Requirements requiring buildings meeting certain criteria (e.g., over a certain size or in a special overlay district) to conform with approved green building rating programs, which could include: - The LEED Green Building rating program - The Passive House Green Building

-Zoning and Other Requirements:
+Zoning and other requirements:

-- Altering design review and special permits: Certain developments require special permits vs. construction by right.
-Developments also often undergo significant site plan and design review by Town boards.
-The Town could consider altering any existing rules and criteria to encourage building electrification. - Create overlay districts: Create or modify overlay districts to include sustainable building requirements.
+• Altering design review and special permits: Certain developments require special permits vs. construction by right - and developments that require special permits often undergo significant design review by Town boards.
+Municipalities could alter any existing special permitting or design review rules and criteria to encourage building electrification.

-• Require solar or solar-ready buildings
+- Create overlay districts: Create or modify overlay districts to include sustainable building requirements. - Require solar or solar-ready buildings